-examine the effectiveness of the MCI in a multi-school trial involving adolescents in grades 6-12 who attend New York City (NYC) Department of Education (DOE) Public Schools.
-We will randomly assign 60 Black students with depression symptoms to two conditions: MCI+IPT-A vs. IPT-A-alone.
-We will also do qualitative research, like interviews, before the digital content is created.
-This will enhance the relevance of the MCI.
-Our main outcomes are adolescent-and caregiver-level engagement and adolescent depression.
-Suicidal ideation is a secondary outcome.
-We will also examine related factors, like adolescent helping-seeking behavior and parental knowledge of mental health services, that can account for treatment outcomes and that will allow the MCI to be strengthened in future roll-outs of the intervention in school settings.
+This randomized control trial is currently recruiting Black adolescents in grades 6-12 who attend New York City (NYC) Department of Education (DOE) Public Schools and The Harlem Children's Zone (HCZ).
+We will randomly assign 60 students with depression symptoms to two conditions: MCI+IPT-A vs. IPT-A-alone.
+The main outcomes that we are measuring are the effects of the intervention on adolescent-and caregiver-level engagement and adolescent depression.
+Levels of suicidal ideation is a secondary outcome.
+We will also examine related factors, like adolescent help-seeking behavior and parental knowledge of mental health services, that can account for treatment outcomes and that will allow the MCI to be strengthened in future roll-outs of the intervention in school settings.

 Depression is a barrier to academic success.
-Our program will meet Black students where they are to reduce the burden of depression symptoms and improve school outcomes.
-Further, this study will address an important public health issue: How best to connect Black adolescents with depression to treatment in clinically meaningful ways, and how best to deliver evidence-based treatment to them through school-based services.
+Our program meets Black students where they are to reduce the burden of depression symptoms and improve school outcomes.
+Further, this study addresses an important public health issue: How best to connect Black adolescents with depression to treatment in clinically meaningful ways, and how best to deliver evidence-based treatment to them through school-based services.